PXL-IT-NET/Guts/JavaClient/README.md

 ```
 baseUrl = the url of the Guts Rest API
-registerUrl = the url of the register button on the login form
+webUrl = the url of the register button on the login form
 sourceDirectory = path to the source files from the root folder
 testDirectory = path to the test files from the root folder